UOA-CS732-SE750-Students-2022/project-group-viral-vtubers/README.md

 1. Ensure all prerequisites have been installed
 2. Start by cloning the github repository into a suitable location
-3. Create a new firebase project, and get a [firebase api key from a service account](https://firebase.google.com/docs/auth/web/custom-auth)
+3. Create a new firebase project, and get a [firebase api key from a service account](https://firebase.google.com/docs/auth/web/custom-auth) and save it to your computer
 4. Once you have got this key, save it as `firebase-service-account.json`, and place it in `/viral-vtubers-backend/src/main/resources/`
 5. Also please visit the following environment config files at `/viral-vtubers-frontend/src/environments/`, there should be two files `environment.ts` and `environment.prod.ts` for both of these add the firebase config for the firebase project you have setup, and ensure the production value is true for the prod.ts, and false for the normal environment.ts
 ```javascript